 According to manufacturer, the Escort Passport S55 is a private-label version of the Escort Passport and destined to be sold online by only a handful of major retailers.
 To reduce costs and keep from poaching sales from the $349 (MSRP) Passport, content was removed and features deleted.

-For those not already confused by the similar names and scarcity of product information, Escort chose this moment to roll out the Passport X70.
-Same $299 MSRP and, in photos, the two even look similar.
-Outwardly, the most notable difference is the X70's OLED display (the S55 makes do with a red LED display.)
+For those not already confused by the similar names and scarcity of product information, in nomenclature this Escort is similar to its upscale sibling, the Passport X80.
+The two even look similar, the most notable difference is the X80's OLED display (the S55 makes do with a red LED display.)

-With the two sitting next to each other, we found that the S55 footprint is smaller, measuring 4.8 inches by 2.9 inches versus 5.2 by 3.1 inches for the X70.
+There's a slight difference in size.
+With the two sitting next to each other, we found that the S55 footprint is slightly smaller.
 And while both have black cases, the S55's upper housing receives a swath of faux-brushed aluminum with a chromed capital S on the product name.
 The brightwork casts annoying mirror images into the windshield on sunny days.
-Score one for the X70.
+Score one for the X80.

-Switch gear is similar: The X70 is controlled by four top-mounted buttons, the S55 uses five.
+Switch gear is similar: The X80 is controlled by four top-mounted buttons, the S55 uses five.
 On the latter these are flush-mounted and easily located by touch.
-The X70's buttons inexpicably are recessed into the case.
+The X80's buttons inexpicably are recessed into the case.
 With some care, they can be located eventually.
 But the power button is buried so deep, it's best operated with a Q-Tip.

-The S55 lacks the X70's audio jack, making it a poor choice for a motorcyclist who wants to link to a helmet headset or earbuds.
+The S55 lacks the X80's audio jack, making it a poor choice for a motorcyclist who wants to listen to a helmet headset or earbuds.

 Also on the missing list is a USB port.
-Its absence may be a deal-breaker for the savvy because it allows online updates.
-Without it, only the factory can upgrade the unit.
+This absence may be a deal-breaker for because without USB, a user can't upgrade the unit.
 After shipping and labor charges are tallied, even free firmware to fix bugs or meet next-generation speed-enforcement threats is unlikely be cost-effective.

-Is the S55 a better buy than the X70?
-In the short term, maybe, at least for those who buy radar detectors like Bic lighters.
-But the S55's lower cost of entry—other than its superior LED display, its main advantage over the X70—will evaporate when new speed-measuring equipment arrives.
+In the short term maybe, at least for those who buy radar detectors like Bic lighters.
+But the S55's lower cost of entry, its main advantage over the X80, will evaporate when the arrival of new speed-measuring equipment demands a firmware update.